Skip to content

 What is a PEP?

 Python Enhancement Proposals (PEPs) are the foundational documents that guide Python’s evolution.
-They represent the primary mechanism for proposing new language features, collecting community input on issues, and documenting Python design decisions.
-They document the language’s history and future direction through carefully deliberated proposals.
+They propose new language features, collect community input on issues, and document Python design decisions.
+They record the language’s history and future direction through carefully deliberated proposals.

 Not all PEPs are accepted.
-However, rejected PEPs often contain valuable discussion and insights about Python’s design philosophy
+Rejected PEPs often contain valuable discussion and insights about Python’s design philosophy.

 Core Purpose and Process